 An organization confronted with an out-of-the-ordinary allegation of wrongdoing, raised either by an employee or by a third party such as a customer, vendor, or governmental agency, must make prompt and often irrevocable decisions regarding the response to those allegations and the means by which they will be investigated and resolved.
-This chapter outlines the critical areas to be examined and considered by management representatives investigating and dealing with such issues.
+This article outlines the critical areas to be examined and considered by management representatives investigating and dealing with such issues.

 The purpose of an investigation is to gather facts so that an organization can make a credible determination as to what happened in a given situation.
 If someone is thought to have violated a policy, guideline, or the law, conducting an effective investigation helps the organization reach a conclusion that is based on the most accurate facts available.
 Having accurate facts should lead to a sound, legal conclusion.